zk5160/Homeless-Donation-Organization/docs/DesignDoc.md

 The ViewModel Tier covers our controller classes, which allow for communication between the back and front-ends of our application.
 The CheckoutController, FundingBasketController, NeedController, and UserController classes are each responsible for handling HTTP requests relating to their corresponding entities (Checkout, FundingBasket, Need, and User).

 ![ViewModel Tier](view-model-tier-diagram-1.png)
-The ViewModelTier encompasses the four controllers: Need, Checkout, User, and FundingBasket.
+As shown above, the ViewModelTier encompasses the four controllers: Need, Checkout, User, and FundingBasket.
 The CheckoutController utilizes both the UserDAO and the NeedDAO which access the user’s fundingbasket.
 The NeedController utilizes Need and NeedDAO.
 Similarly, the FundingBasketController utilizes FundingBasket and FundingBasketDAO, and the UserController utilizes User and UserDAO.
 The controller cannot directly interact with the database which is why it utilizes the model and DAO.
 The model represents the domain logic and data, and the DAO encapsulates access to the database.
 There are three models, the fundingbasket, need, and user, as they are main parts of the application.
 The CheckoutController does not have its own model or DAO as it relies on the user which has access to the fundingbasket, and the need which has access to the inventory.

 ### Model Tier
 Several foundational classes make up the Model Tier of our application, including Need, User, and FundingBasket.
 Each of these have their own sets of appliable attributes, including IDs and names, as well as getters and setters that allow these values to be modified.